AdobeDocs/marketo-learn.en/help/engagement-maps/engagement-map-nested-campaign.md

 # Engagement map nested campaigns

-Decipher interconnected and deeply nested campaigns to gain better visibility into the entire customer journey using Engagement Map.
+Learn how to decipher interconnected and deeply nested campaigns to gain better visibility into the entire customer journey using Engagement Map.

 >[!VIDEO](https://video.tv.adobe.com/v/3422235/?learn=on)